 About Personal Independence Payment

-Personal Independence Payment is a new benefit that is gradually replacing Disability Living Allowance for people aged between 16 and 64.
+Personal Independence Payment is gradually replacing Disability Living Allowance for people aged between 16 and 64.
 It’s for people who have extra costs because of a disability or health condition.
 You may also qualify if you need help looking after yourself or getting around.

 It’s not means-tested, so getting it doesn’t depend on how much money you or your husband, wife or civil partner have coming in.
 It’s not based on whether you have paid National Insurance contributions either.

 Personal Independence Payment is almost always paid on top of any earnings or social security benefits or other income you may have, and it isn’t affected by savings or capital you may have.
 You can claim Personal Independence Payment whether you’re in or out of work.